ephreal/rollbot/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/c18a361a7f2f4d209a4b24a2f3eb1f50)](https://app.codacy.com/app/ephreal/rollbot?utm_source=github.com&utm_medium=referral&utm_content=ephreal/rollbot&utm_campaign=Badge_Grade_Dashboard)

-**Requirements**
+This is a general-purpose discord bot with more server management capabilities and random features slowly being incorporated in when I get hit by something that I really want on it.
+Along with being good for rolling dice, the bot also has some fun features such as posting a random (or specific) XKCD comic, getting shadowrun/DnD quotes from a quotesite, and more.
+If you'd like to receive updates on a regular basis or receive help with the bot, please [join the discord guild for the bot.](https://discord.gg/cZXeDPX)

+It is also be possible to connect my bot to your discord server if you'd like to use the same bot that I do.
+[Click here and authorize my bot on your server.](https://discordapp.com/api/oauth2/authorize?client_id=286673190288228362&permissions=502398078&scope=bot) I do my best to have it up as much as possible.
+If you'd like to support me in my endeavors to make the bot more awesome and reliable, please consider [supporting me on Patreon.](https://www.patreon.com/ephreal)

+**Requirements to run this bot yourself**
 * [python 3.7+](https://www.python.org/downloads/release/python-373)
 * [discord.py](https://github.com/Rapptz/discord.py)
 * [aiohttp](https://github.com/aio-libs/aiohttp)
 * [nltk](https://www.nltk.org/install.html)
 * [pynacl](https://pypi.org/project/PyNaCl/)

-This bot is a general-purpose discord bot with more server management capabilities and random features slowly being incorporated in when I get hit by something that I really want on it.
-Along with being good for rolling dice, the bot also has some fun features such as posting a random (or specific) XKCD comic, getting shadowrun/DnD quotes from a quotesite, and more.

-It is also be possible to connect my bot to your discord server if you'd like to use the same bot that I do.
-[Click here and authorize my bot on your server.](https://discordapp.com/api/oauth2/authorize?client_id=286673190288228362&permissions=502398078&scope=bot) I do my best to have it up as much as possible.
-If you'd like to support me in my endeavors to make the bot more awesome and reliable, please consider [supporting me on Patreon.](https://www.patreon.com/ephreal)

 **Administrative Bot Features**
 * Error logging